 Who is part of the LCBDD Provider Support Team and how can I contact them?

 You can contact our Provider Support Team by calling 740-349-6588 or by clicking on a name below to access email.

-David McManus, Provider Support Coordinator- Provides technical assistance for agency providers, supports transportation efforts, assists with the Imagine Information System utilization, support for self-advocacy groups, and is the liaison for the Kiwanis Aktion Club of Licking County.
+- David McManus, Provider Support Coordinator– Provides technical assistance for agency providers, liaison for the Kiwanis Aktion Club of Licking County.

 - Unusual Incident Reports (UIRs) are events that happen which are not typically part of the person’s life and not documented in the ISP.
 Below are some instructions and forms for documenting these events.

 - Eight hours of provider training is required each year.
 There are specific topics that DODD requires you complete.
-The documents below provide additional information on training.
+The link below will guide you to additional information on training.

-- Providers who engage in a shared living arrangement with the person they support may find it helpful to have a document explaining the details of their arrangement.
-This document would help answer questions such as "If that person decided to hire a different provider, what would be the arrangement for room and board?"
+- Providers who engage in a shared living arrangement with the person they support but are not immediate family, may find it helpful to have a document explaining the details of their arrangement.
+This document would help answer questions such as “If that person decided to hire a different provider, what would be the arrangement for room rent or food, personal care and cleaning supplies?”
 The below link contains a DODD recommended example agreement which can help ensure needed information is clearly stated.

 - Receive a secure email from LCBDD?
 Click here to learn how to access our secure email portal